When can you begin to exercise after hysterectomy?

 Hysterectomy Recovery exercises

 3. The day after the operation you may still have a catheter or a drip in your arm.
 This may make getting out of bed and walking around more difficult.
 You can still do certain leg exercises while you are lying in bed.
-Alternately pulling up and straitening your legs.
+Alternately pulling up and straightening your legs.
 Move your ankles by bending and stretching or make circular movements.
 These exercises will improve your blood circulation and prevent that you develop a blood clot after hysterectomy.

-4. The day after your hysterectomy they will also encourage you to get out of bed and to start walking.
+4. The day after your hysterectomy they will also urge you to get out of bed and to start walking.
 The least painful and correct way of getting out of bed is by pulling up your legs one at the time and move your bottom away from the side of the bed.
 Slowly roll to your side.
 Then use the arm that is on top to push yourself upright and at the same time lower your legs of the bed, so you get in a sitting position.
 Relax a few minutes before standing up as you may feel a bit dizzy.

 Walking after hysterectomy